sander-sn/anatomy/README.md

         return AnatomyModelProvider.PeriodValue(train, test, model)

-You wrap the mapping function in an `AnatomyModelProvider` alongside information about the forecasting application
+You wrap the mapping function in an `AnatomyModelProvider` alongside information about the forecasting application:

     my_provider = AnatomyModelProvider(
         n_periods=..., n_features=..., model_names=[...],